meligo/ordina-jworks.github.io/_posts/2017-06-07-secure-your-microservices.md

 # Using the OAuth2 Protocol
 When searching for a security protocol, we didn't want to reinvent the wheel and looked at what is supported by the Spring framework.
-It depends from case to case which one you will need, do you have third or first party applications accessing your resources?
+It naturally depends from case to case which applications is in need of your resources.
+Is it a third party application like facebook or a first party like your own application?
 Or both?
-I will explain both OAuth2 & JWT and how they achieve this questions.
+I will explain both OAuth2 & JWT and how they achieve these questions.

-The OAuth2 delegation protocol can assist us in the creation of scalable microservices, it will allow us to secure the user's credentials from third and first party applications and gain access to a microservice through a JWT.
+The OAuth2 delegation protocol can assist us in the creation of scalable microservices, it will allow us to secure the user's credentials from third and first party applications and gain access to a microservice through a JSON Web Token.
-When applying the OAuth2 framework to our architecture, we will be using three grant types to cover our authentication.
+When applying the OAuth2 framework to our architecture, we will be using three grant types.
 These three grant types are different ways to obtain a JWT, some clients are more trusted than others.

 ### OAuth2 Scopes